wtsi-npg/bcviz/README.md

 Steps to Use:

-1. Navigate to demo directory in terminal
+1. Navigate to bcviz directory in terminal
 2. Run demo.py:

-	python demo.py
+	python demo/demo.py

 3. Start a localhost server in the directory using python: